logo

 Microsoft Account option requires users to authenticate first:

-You can restrict access only to specific Microsoft 365 Tenant users, or even specific Azure AD groups/users:
+You can restrict access only to specific Microsoft 365 tenant users, or even specific Microsoft Entra ID groups/users:

 Whatever authorization option you choose, after the form is submitted, you'll know who submitted what form.